estafette/estafette.io/content/usage/best-practices.md

 ### Avoid using Estafette's builder dev track

-Estafette CI dogfoods it's own components, pushing new versions to the `dev` track first.
+Estafette dogfoods it's own components, pushing new versions to the `dev` track first.
 Once it's confirmed to be functional it gets promoted to beta, then to stable.
 Because the dev track of the builder itself can be broken at any time avoid using it and use the `stable` track instead.

 {{% dont %}}